lawrenson-lab/chromMAGMA-public/README.md

 There are two key parts to this tutorial.

 The first part includes running MAGMA with modified .annot files that assign SNPs to regulatory elements.
-In this case, we will use .annot files of EOC GWAS statistics from CITE MAIN PAPER assigned to genomic regions consisting of a union set of primary EOC  H3K27ac ChIP-seq data from Corona et al. 2020.
+In this case, we will use .annot files of EOC GWAS statistics from Coetzee, et al. 2021 ,'Integrative multi-omics analyses to identify the genetic and functional mechanisms underlying ovarian cancer risk regions' (under review) assigned to genomic regions consisting of a union set of primary EOC  H3K27ac ChIP-seq data from Corona et al. 2020.
 The regulatory elements are then assigned back to genes using the Genehancer (Fishilevich et al., 2017) database in a Rscript.

 The second part includes the process of cleaning outputs and assigning the most significant regulatory element to a gene.
 This part of the tutorial will then delve into various annotations, descriptive statistics, and analysis to explore the gene-level outputs from chromMAGMA.
 This part is conveniently available as GitHub Pages https://lawrenson-lab.github.io/chromMAGMA-public